 Let’s take a look at their lowest-level plans to see what I mean.

-So, when you have more than 50,000 subscribers, ActiveCampaign and MailChimp’s prices start to even out.
-Unless you choose an annual plan, that's when ActiveCampaign becomes more affordable.
+When you have a smaller list of subscribers, ActiveCampaign and MailChimp’s prices start out fairly evenly.
+Unless you choose an annual plan which can save you up to 20% – that's when ActiveCampaign becomes more affordable.

-It is worth re-emphasizing, though, that this is on ActiveCampaign’s lowest Marketing plan, Lite.
+It is worth re-emphasizing, though, that this is on ActiveCampaign’s lowest Marketing plan, Starter.
 This doesn’t come with all the features included (e.g. CRM, lead scoring, deep data integrations, landing pages).
-For those features (and more), you’d need to upgrade to either their Sales plan or combine both Marketing and Sales as a Bundle.
+For those features (and more), you’d need to upgrade and also add on a CRM package.

 With MailChimp, most features (or most of the useful ones, anyway) are included in their Essentials plan.
 The only ones missing are advanced segmentation, comparative reports, multivariate testing and premium support, which are only available on the Premium plan.